-PHASE SUB-PHASE ACTION PHASE SUB-PHASE ACTION Gather reports of any visible damage to vehicles or facilities.
+PHASE SUB-PHASE ACTION

+THASE 30D-FTIA3E Gather reports of any visible damage to vehicles or facilities.

 Identify and document damages.

-Identify and document locations and estimated number of people injured: staff, drivers and riders.
+Identify and document locations and estimated number of people

+injured: staff, drivers and riders.

 Evacuate damaged facilities.

 Determine status of roads, bridges and major surface streets affecting transit routes.
 Determine impact to transit operations.
 Evaluate need to change, augment or pause transit services.
 Develop safety operations plan to ensure staff safety during emergency.
-Determine resource needs and make any transit resource requests through VCTC/SBCAG.
+Determine resource needs and make any transit resource requests through NOTE (SDCAC) ONE (SDCAC) VCTC/SBCAG.
 Provide transit agency situation status information to VCTC/SBCAG.
 If transit operates within city government, provide situation status information and coordinate with the city emergency manager or designee or city EOC if activated.
 Submit resource requests through established processes: Non-city-affiliated transit operators may submit requests directly to VCTC/SBCAG.
 City transit operator may submit requests to OEM/OES or to County/OA EOC if activated.
 Coordinate with VCTC/SBCAG transit operations when they are serving as a transit communications hub for an incident either through their offices or via the Transportation Seat in the County/OA EOC if activated.
 Maintain communications with VCTC/SBCAG to provide transit agency status information and to receive information from VCTC/SBCAG.
-Ensure any transit services in support of emergency operations are properly documented: Description of service provided Description of service provided Vehicles involved with the emergency transit service Fuel and supplies use Personnel time records Person and agency requesting the emergency transit service Recover Short-Term Ensure detailed damage assessments are conducted of transit facilities and vehicles.
+Ensure any transit services in support of emergency operations are properly documented: Description of service provided Vehicles involved with the emergency transit service Fuel and supplies used Dates and times emergency transit service operated Transit operators working on the emergency Personnel time records Person and agency requesting the emergency transit service Recover Short-Term Ensure detailed damage assessments are conducted of transit facilities and washinger vehicles.
 Record and quantify damaged vehicles and facilities.
+Submit for dispeture reimburgament if appropriate.
 Submit for disaster reimbursement if appropriate.
-Prioritize short-term and long-term recovery tasks for repairs/replacements.
-Ensure the repair or replacement of damaged vehicles and equipment.
+Discription of the state of the stat Prioritize short-term and long-term recovery tasks for repairs (replacements) repairs/replacements.
+Long Torre Ensure the repair or replacement of damaged vehicles and equipment.
 Long-Term Develop a long-term recovery plan to return to normal operations.
 Implement and complete long-term recovery projects.

-PHASE SUB-PHASE ACTION Prevent/ Mitigate Debrief/Hot Wash AAR/Lessons Learned • Participate in VCTC/SBCAG debriefing (Hot Wash).
+PHASE SUB-PHASE ACTION Prevent/ Mitigate Debrief/Hot Wash AAR/Lessons Learned Participate in VCTC/SBCAG debriefing (Hot Wash).
 If transit is part of the city government, you may also be asked to participate in the city's debrief/Hot Wash.
-Mitigation/ Check fuel supply.
-Prevention Maintain and check backup generators.
+Mitigation/ Prevention Check fuel supply.
+Maintain and check backup generators.
 Maintain contingency vehicles if available.
-Consider implementing backup communication systems such as radios and satellite phones. • Regularly conduct drills, training, and exercises with transit staff. • Participate in emergency training with VCTC/SBCAG and OES/OEM when requested. • Maintain relationships with key contacts to ensure they have the most current contact information.
+Consider implementing backup communication systems such as radios and satellite phones.
+Regularly conduct drills, training, and exercises with transit staff.
+Participate in emergency training with VCTC/SBCAG and OES/OEM when requested.
+Maintain relationships with key contacts to ensure they have the most current contact information.
 Update contact information as required.